 $150 Investment ($25 for qualifying low income residents — see Apple Plan) and a nonrefundable $25 administrative fee.
 Membership plans are available.
 This is required for each adult member of your household.

+Co-op member-owners agree to attend an orientation session before working in the store.
 Orientation sessions are held monthly.
-See our calendar for the next available session.
+Please view our calendar for the next available session.

-All Co-op Members-owners commit to work, at least, two and a half hours every four weeks either in the store or with one of our committees.
+All Co-op members-owners commit to work 2.5 hours every four weeks minimum, either in the store or with one of our committees.

-To help cover the costs of running the Co-op, each member-owner pays a $25 non-refundable administrative fee and a $150 membership investment.
-The administrative fee and membership investment are not tax deductible.
-You will be able to buy food at significantly lower prices and the savings will quickly compensate for your investment.
+To help cover the costs of running the Co-op, each member-owner pays a $25 non-refundable administrative fee, and invests $150.
+(The fee and investment are not tax-deductible.)
+In return for your investment, you'll be able to buy food at significantly lower prices than other markets and your savings will quickly add up.